Markes10/smart-tire-analyzer/README.md

 1. User uploads image (frontend → backend /analyze).
 2. Backend receives image, stores raw image (temp or object store).
 3. Preprocessing pipeline (backend or inference worker) runs the 24-step preprocessing (rotation, shadow removal, GrabCut, CLAHE, edge detection).
-4. Backend loads the active model (ai_model/saved_models) or calls model-serving endpoint and runs inference -> predictions (tread depths, wear, health, remaining life, condition).
+4. Backend loads the active model (ai_model/saved_models) or calls the model-serving endpoint and runs inference -> predictions (tread depths, wear, health, remaining life, condition).
 5. Backend calls Gemini/LLM to attach human-readable reasoning and map/weather enrichment.
 6. Compose analysis report and return to frontend; persist session and metrics to DB; emit Prometheus metrics.

 B) Continuous Learning (user feedback → model update):
 1. User submits correction via frontend -> POST /feedback.
-2. Backend validates and stores feedback as labelled example in `dataset/continuous/` or a feedback queue.
+2. Backend validates and stores feedback as a labelled example in `dataset/continuous/` or a feedback queue.
 3. MLOps orchestrator (mlops/) periodically pulls queued feedback; when collected N new samples (configurable, default 10), it triggers `train_new_models.py` or `scripts/train_smart.py` for incremental retraining.
-4. Training produces a new checkpoint and metadata in `ai_model/saved_models/`; ML-Ops updates model registry and promotes to staging/production after validation tests.
+4. Training produces a new checkpoint and metadata in `ai_model/saved_models/`; ML-Ops updates the model registry and promotes to staging/production after validation tests.
-5. Backend refreshes active model (hot-swap or restart) and old model archived.
+5. Backend refreshes active model (hot-swap or restart) and old model is archived.

 C) Live Chat / Voice Support:
 1. User opens Live Chat (frontend) -> connects to live-chat API route.
-2. Frontend forwards messages to local Ollama (llama3.3) or to hosted provider with a strict tire-only system prompt.
+2. Frontend forwards messages to local Ollama (llama3.3) or to a hosted provider with a strict tire-only system prompt.
-3. The chat assistant can request context (session_id) from backend to fetch analysis results and offer reasoning; voice flows use OmniDimension integration.
+3. The chat assistant can request context (session_id) from the backend to fetch analysis results and offer reasoning; voice flows use OmniDimension integration.
 4. Chat/voice responses returned to frontend; optionally logged to improve prompts and analytics.